abhi3700/eosio_gpkbattles_contracts/gpkbatescrow/README.md

 # Escrow contract
 ## Brief
 * It is a escrow contract where:
-	- [x] players transfer asset temporarily to the contract
+	- [x] players transfer asset(s) temporarily to the escrow contract for playing game.
+  - [x] players withdraw asset(s) from the escrow contract for playing game.
+This can only be done if the card is not used i.e. __"available"__ status.
+  - [x] Here in escrow contract, game contract can set the card's status to __"available"/"selected"__ based on usage.
-	- [x] contract disburses the card to winner, post the game
+	- [x] From escrow contract, game contract disburses the cards to winner (4) & loser (2) after the result is __nodraw__

 ## About
 * contract name - `gpkbatescrow`